-.
-Improvements to IFRSs (collection of amendments for 2011 to 2013) (effective for fiscal years beginning on or after 1 July 2014)
+•.
+Improvements to IFRSs (collection of amendments for 2012 to 2014) (effective for fiscal years beginning on or after 1 January 2016)

-Non of these new and amended standards have a significant effect on accounting and presentation in the consolidated financial statements.
+None of these amendments have a significant effect on accounting and presentation in the consolidated financial statements.

 Other Standards and pronouncements adopted that have no effect on the Group's financial reporting